-The list below shows our top stories last month in terms of unique page views.
+The list below shows our top stories from August in terms of unique page views.

 1 | QRS and Canusa Hershman will idle Maryland PRF

 A joint-venture plastics recovery facility in Maryland has suspended operations, citing challenges in the post-consumer plastics industry and pointing to a need to upgrade its equipment.

 2 | China offers clues on what will (and won’t) be allowed in

 Chinese authorities have released more specifics about which materials are likely to be affected by a proposed import ban on recovered materials.
 The action is expected to be implemented at the end of this year.

 3 | Q&A: PepsiCo addresses packaging to meet GHG goals